-Amanda Camm, the member for the Whitsundays, wrote a letter to the Minister for Natural Resources, Mines and Energy, The Hon.
+Amanda Camm, the Whitsundays member, wrote a letter to the Minister for Natural Resources, Mines and Energy, The Hon.
 Dr. Anthony Lynham, about the need for government intervention.

 Julieanne Gilbert MP, Labor member for Mackay in the Queensland Legislative Assembly, said to ABC that action was being taken since the company was found guilty of breaching the conditions of the lease.

 The authorities have since directed the company to remove “Keep Out” signs.
 The government also plans to send in officials to meet with the residents and investigate issues further.
 The islanders remain worried for their own future and for the future of their island paradise.